 From Bassanese, we learn that the courts are prepared to award aggravated damages to employees whose complaints of violence and harassment are ignored by their employers.
 The facts of this case are especially troubling due to the fact that the employee’s complaints were ignored for many years.
 The employee was further subjected to physical violence and was terminated in retaliation for filing a complaint.
 We also learn that Courts will hold employers vicariously liable if an employee is physically assaulted by a co-worker after having made complaints of harassment that the employer failed to investigate.

-Employers must strive to create workplaces that promote a healthy relationship among employees.
+Employers must strive to create workplaces that promote healthy relationships among employees.
 In the context of Bassanese, this means that an employer must take complaints of workplace harassment seriously and must diligently investigate reports of violence and harassment.